baumrock/RockFrontend/docs/asset-tools/readme.md

   ->minify(!$config->debug);
 ```

-<div class="uk-alert uk-alert-warning">Note that we only add assets, but we do NOT echo anything here!</div>
+<div class="uk-alert uk-alert-warning">Note that we only add assets, but we do NOT echo anything here!
+See section about Auto-Rendering below.</div>

 ## AssetsArray